 Power BI: Unicode Characters in Visualizations

 A common requirement is to convert text-based values into colorful icons in Table or Card visualizations.
 Tools like Microsoft Power BI and TIBCO Spotfire make it easy to map specific data values or ranges to default icons through conditional formatting.
-However, displaying an icon in a Card visualization in Power BI is more complex, requiring a combination of DAX (Data Analysis Expressions) measures and Unicode characters.
+However, because Card visualizations display the result of a measure rather than individual row values, displaying an icon requires a combination of DAX (Data Analysis Expressions) measures and Unicode characters.

-The image below shows two methods.
+The following examples demonstrate two approaches, although the DAX approach is the primary focus.
 The STATUS column uses the default icons from conditional formatting in a Table visualization.
 The MEASURE STATUS ICON column uses a DAX measure to output a Unicode character, which is then colored with another DAX measure and conditional formatting.
-I find the DAX method more versatile, as it can also be applied to other visualizations, like the Card visualization shown in the second image.
+The DAX method is more versatile, as it can also be applied to other visualizations, like the Card visualization shown in the second image.

 Instructions